 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is turkey broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The fourth ingredient is turkey liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient is turkey liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 Sunflower oil is notable for its resistance to heat damage during cooking.